Key features of the WA industrial relations system

 Employee / workerEmployer

-There are two separate industrial relations systems operating in the state of Western Australia, each with different employment laws, awards and minimum conditions.
+There are two separate industrial relations systems operating in Western Australia, each with different employment laws, awards and minimum conditions.

-All employers and employees in Western Australia are covered by either the Western Australian state system or the national system.
-Detail on who is in each system is provided on the Guide to who is in the WA state system page.
+Employers and employees in Western Australia are covered by either the Western Australian state system or the national fair work system.
+Information on who is in each system is provided on the Which system of employment law applies page.

-The state laws on when children can work, and (in most cases) long service leave apply to employers and employees in both the state or national industrial relations systems.
-This website provides information on these topics for all employers and employees in Western Australia.
+The state laws on when children can work, and (in many cases) long service leave apply to employers and employees in both the state and national industrial relations systems.

-Some provisions of the national system, particularly the entitlements to parental leave and some of the requirements relating to termination of employees apply to state system employers and employees.
+The provisions of the national system, on notice of termination, parental leave and sexual harassment apply to state system employers and employees.

 Learn about the changes to state employment laws that commenced on 20 June 2022.

-All workplaces in the state system are covered by one of the following employment arrangements:
+All employees in the state system will be covered by one or more of the following employment arrangements:

-• WA awards applying to certain industries and occupations OR
+• WA awards applying to certain industries and occupations;

-• registered industrial agreements (enterprise agreements) applying to specific businesses OR
+• registered industrial agreements (enterprise agreements) applying to specific organisations;

-• registered employer - employee agreements applying to individual employees OR
+• registered employer-employee agreements applying to individual employees; and/or

 Industrial agreements

-Industrial agreements (often referred to as enterprise agreements or enterprise bargaining agreements) are collective arrangements establishing conditions of employment for specific businesses.
+Industrial agreements (often referred to as enterprise agreements or enterprise bargaining agreements) are collective arrangements establishing conditions of employment for specific organisations.

 Industrial agreements are negotiated between unions and employers and registered by the Western Australian Industrial Relations Commission.
 Once registered, the agreement’s provisions apply to all employees in the workplace who perform work covered by the industrial agreement.